zeez-dotcom/test-2-hr/HRPayMaster/README.md

    - Development: `npm run dev`
    - Production: `npm run build` followed by `npm run start`

+## Error Handling

+During development (`NODE_ENV` not set to `"production"`), API error responses include both a `status` code and additional `details` to aid debugging.
+In production, these fields are omitted and only a general error message is returned.

 ## Employee Import Guide

 ### Preparing the Excel file